Analysis on Political Scientific Data

 Relationship between Voting Intentions and Government Spending

 The empirical relationship has been established using the least-squares method of linear regression.
 The results presented a higher intercept level between government spending and voting intentions.
 Notably, the model shows that voting intentions are above the average level.
 The correlation is significant as it aligns with the theoretical expectations of both variables.
 Voting intentions vary with respect to government spending, such that the higher the expenditure, the more they desire to vote.
 To be more exact, figure 1 reflects these relationships, whereby individuals with very low motives to vote are impacted by government spending within their region.
-The government engages in minimal interventions when expenditure on social amenities is low.
-For instance, figure 1 shows that reduced funds at $1000 influence the nation to spend less on the budget.
-Voting intentions among citizens are then impacted towards the lowest possible level.
-Changes are realized when the government starts to increase its allocations to establish amenities.
-The graph illustrates that more spending satisfies voters who become motivated to engage in voting exercises.

 The Organization of the Variables within the Paper

 The intercept coefficient rises as both variables change in an upward direction.
 The graphical plotting matches the tabulated results.
 Interception of the y- and x-axis occurs such that a more significant percentage of voters are pleased by government spending.
-Y-axis’ data is gathered from the graph itself, using the method of denoting to accumulate the results of government spending2.
-In turn, the slope is determined, using the dissimilarity between the two variables, voting intents and expenditure values3.
-Consequently, run values are further included in the linear regression equation in order to calculate the intercept values from the graph4.
+Y-axis’ data is gathered from the graph itself, using the method of denoting to accumulate the results of government spending.
+In turn, the slope is determined, using the dissimilarity between the two variables, voting intents and expenditure values.
+Consequently, run values are further included in the linear regression equation in order to calculate the intercept values from the graph.
 Table 1 provides the outcomes after the values are placed in the equation.

 The voting intent value is gained based on the coordinates of the intercepts.
 Voting intentions reached an above-average level because the gradient was upward.
 Declining gradients would imply that the relationship between voting intents and government spending is insignificant.
 For instance, a percentage below the average level indicates that a high percentage of people are likely to disapprove of voting when the government does not spend on social amenities.
 Therefore, having analyzed the aforementioned statistics, it is fair to claim that government fund allocations considerably influence the voting intentions of the citizens.